eigerco/nebula/README.md

 # nebula
-Nebula is a tool for easing development of Soroban smart contracts
+Nebula is a tool for easing development of Soroban smart contracts.

+⚠️ This is still a prototyping repository.
+Production use its still discouraged.

 ## Frontend
 The frontend contains some basic starter code.